wonkybream/pirssi/README.md

 ## How this plays out

 A publisher sends messages to an IRC channel which is a sort of message broker in this case.
-Every message is by default prefixed with `:pirssi:`, that's a message queue information.
+Every message is by default prefixed with `:pirssi:`, that's the message queue information.

 A consumer connects to the given IRC channel and starts consuming messages.
 The consumer filters out every message except ones with the prefix.
 Messages are then forwarded to a handler.